aleshaleksey/fansys23/02-base-rules.md

 Normally, **HiT = [10 + Base + Evasion + Deflection + Shield + Armour]**.

 **Active** groups of HiT are included only against attacks when the target is aware of the attack and can do something about it.
 Thus an attack by an assassin, whose target is unaware of it bypasses "evasion" and "deflection" groups.
-Likewise, a dragon's scales keep protecting the dragon even as it sleeps.
 Active groups *do not* protect a character when it is:

 - "surprised"
 - "restrained"
 - ["disabled"](10-conditions-types.md#disabled-states) ("immobilised", "stunned", "incapacitated", "paralysed", "helpless", "unconscious", "dying")

 In these cases its **HIT = [10 + Base + Deflection + Armour]**.
-This is called the "Surprised HiT"
+This is called the "Surprised HiT".

-**Contact** groups of HiT are included only against attacks that need to contact the actual 'body'/'form' of a target and generally do not pass through physical barriers.
-For example, a shade's touch passes straight through armour.
+**Contact** groups of HiT are included only against attacks that need to contact the actual 'body'/'form' of a target to cause harm and generally do not pass through physical barriers.
+For example, a shade's touch or a sword made of pure entropic energies would both pass straight through armour and shields.

 In these cases the **HiT = [10 + Base + Evasion + Deflection]**.
 This is called "Touch HiT".